3 Sources

 1

-.Jay Leek, managing partner at SYN Ventures and board director at Arcade, noted that AI agents have reached a point where adoption has outrun the infrastructure that makes the technology safe.
-"Arcade is the only company we've seen that built for the production reality from day one, which is why every serious enterprise agent deployment is going to run through them," Leek stated
+.Jay Leek, managing partner at SYN Ventures and board director at Arcade, stated that agents have reached a point where "adoption has outrun the infrastructure" that makes the technology safe.
+"Arcade is the only company we've seen that built for the production reality from day one, which is why every serious enterprise agent deployment is going to run through them," Leek said

 2